Precomputed Dominant Resource Fairness: Performance of PDRF

 \section{Performance of PDRF}

-In the original DRF article \cite{ghodsi2011dominant} point out that each allocation operation takes $\mathcal{O}(log(n))$ time, since the selection of lowest allocated dominant share may be done with a binary heap.
+In the original DRF article it is pointed out that each allocation operation takes $\mathcal{O}(log(n))$ time, since the selection of lowest allocated dominant share may be done with a binary heap.
 However, the number of allocation operations is determined by the ratio of the available resource reserves to the demand averages.
 More rigorously, the \textit{expected} execution time of the algorithm is given by:

 where, $D$ and $R$ denote the set of demands and resources, respectively, and $\mu_{dr}$ is the demand average for resource $r$.
-This can lead to performance problems in cases where this ratio is relatively high.
+This can lead to performance problems in cases where this ratio is high.

 The main contribution of PDRF is that in such cases it can reduce the time of execution dramatically, since it operates in linear time to the number of users and resources, i.e. $\mathcal{O}(m, n)$, and is not effected from this ratio.
-It takes $m \cdot n$ multiplications to find the fractional demands, $(m - 1) \cdot n$ comparisons to find the $ds$ of each demand, $n - 1$ comparisons to find $ds^*$, $n$ divisions for finding the ratio of $ds^*$ to each $ds$, $m \cdot n$ scaling of demands by the obtained ratios, $m \cdot (n - 1)$ additions for summing up the scaled demands, $m$ divisions of resources by the demand sums, $m - 1$ comparisons to find the minimum of the results of the divisions to decide the number of of cycle iterations, and $2 \cdot m \cdot n$ operations for the final assignment of resources, all of which are linear time operations.

-Although a final allocation round employing DRF may be needed to satisfy underallocated demands and reach Pareto Efficiency, it iterates over $47\%$ of the number of users, on average, and each of them once, since as shown in Section \ref{results}, that is the expected number of users that are short by $1$ task to the DRF allocation.
-Yet better, since all underallocations are by $1$ task, simply allocating $1$ task, starting from the least allocated user and proceeding in the ascending order until demands are exhausted may suffice, rather than a DRF iteration, which takes $2$ heap operations for user (one taking out and one putting back), and an assignment operation for updating the allocated dominant share value.
+PDRF executes $m \cdot n$ multiplications to find the fractional demands, $(m - 1) \cdot n$ comparisons to find the $ds$ of each demand, $n - 1$ comparisons to find $ds^*$, $n$ divisions for finding the ratio of $ds^*$ to each $ds$, $m \cdot n$ scaling of demands by the obtained ratios, $m \cdot (n - 1)$ additions for summing up the scaled demands, $m$ divisions of resources by the demand sums, $m - 1$ comparisons to find the minimum of the results of the divisions to decide the number of of cycle iterations, and $2 \cdot m \cdot n$ operations for the final assignment of resources, all of which are linear time operations.
+It is rather straightforward that the heuristic method also takes $\mathcal{O}(n)$ steps.